 In Section~\ref{sec:2}, we introduce a number of key definitions used throughout this paper to describe chaotic three-body interactions.
 In Section~\ref{sec:3}, we present our methods and experimental set-up, including justification for our choice of gravity integrator \texttt{TSUNAMI} \cite{2019ApJ...875...42T} and the issue of regularization, the initial conditions, the number of simulations performed, and so on.
 In Section~\ref{sec:4} we present the theoretical expressions used to compare analytic theory with our numerical scattering experiments.
 In Section~\ref{sec:5}, we present the results of our experiments, with a focus on comparing the simulated distributions for the final binary semi-major axis (i.e., the inverse binding energy distribution), eccentricity, single star escaper velocity, and the total interaction lifetimes to the theoretical expectations.
-In Section~\ref{subsec:6}, we summarise our results and discuss their implications for the three-body problem, chaos in the vicinity of a singularity and if such experiments can be used to characterise gravity in the quantum regime.
+In Section~\ref{subsec:6}, we summarise our results and discuss their implications for the three-body problem, chaos in the vicinity of a singularity.
 Finally, we discuss the properties of binaries formed via three-body interactions of isolated single stars in dense isotropic stellar systems.